 Before you go and put back the panels, etc., you’ll want to test if things work.
 Once all the wires are connected, plug the kit into your camera and start your vehicle, to see if it works.
 If you did everything right, the camera should start automatically.

 Once you’ve checked this, it’s time for some cable management, as you don’t want a cable hanging from the dash cam.
-The way to go is to tuck the cables inside the fuse box loose area, and guide however much you need tucked inside the A-pillar.
+The way to go is to tuck the cables inside the fuse box loose area and guide however much you need to be tucked inside the A-pillar.
 Zip ties are your friend, as they help keep things tight.
 A loose cable may be kicked when you’re getting in or out of your car, and potentially destroy your effort.
-However, make sure you test things out first, because troubleshooting is usually easier if your cables are readily accessible.
+However, make sure you test things out first because troubleshooting is usually easier if your cables are readily accessible.